simonszalai/ddpg-multi-agent-udacity/README.md

-# Deep Deterministic Policy Gradients for Continuous Control - Udacity DRLND Project 2
+# Multi-Agent DDPG for Continuous Control - Udacity DRLND Project 3

-Deep Deterministic Policy Gradients reinforcement learning algorithm to solve a continuous control environment
+Multi-Agent Deep Deterministic Policy Gradients reinforcement learning algorithm to solve a continuous control environment

 ## Project Details

-This is the second assignment of Udacity's Deep Reinforcement Learning Nanodegree.
-In this project, the agent has to control a simulated robotic arm.
-A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of the agent is to maintain its position at the target location for as many time steps as possible.
+This is the third and final assignment of Udacity's Deep Reinforcement Learning Nanodegree.
+In this environment, two agents control rackets to bounce a ball over a net.
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
+Thus, the goal of each agent is to keep the ball in play.

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.
+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

-The environment has two version, in the first, a single arm is controlled, in the second, 20 arms are training in parallel to speed up experience collection.
-I choose the first option, where in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).

 ![Trained agent navigates in the environment](trained_agent.gif)